MaximilianMcC/wordle-ce/README.md

 - - Daily (Gives you a daily word.
 Just go down the index of words or something)
 - Make words list smaller
 - Make different word "packs" to download
-- Both dark and light theme
+- Both dark and light theme for the background, then more customizable themes for the tile backgrounds
+- Check for if the word exists in the word list
+- Only show how many wrong place words there are in thw work